The BCA Link Radio is a two-way radio system that is a huge step-up from other such radio systems on the market.

 BCA Link Radio Review

 The BCA Link Radio was specifically designed to be used in the backcountry by skiers and snowboarders to help you keep your entire crew in communication.
-A few of the best features include NOAA weather radio, a simple user interface featuring buttons that are easy to use even with your gloves on, and a Smart Mic remote speaker microphone.
+A few of the best features include NOAA weather radio, a simple user interface featuring buttons that are easy to use even with thick snowboard gloves on, and a Smart Mic remote speaker microphone.

 The Smart Mic feature is particularly interesting.
 It combines a remote speaker microphone and a control pad (with on/off, push-to-talk, volume, channel selection, and battery indication all at your fingertips).
 Essentially you can turn the BCA Link Radio on and off, switch between 5 preset channels and listen to the NOAA weather radio all through the Smart Mic.